A brief introduction to Dave Cook. He explains a little about himself and what he likes about teaching English.

 How long have you been with UE?

-I started working at United English part-time in November 2017.
-In August 2018, I began working full-time and took on additional responsibilities such as redesigning the website and developing resources.
+In May 2018, I began working full-time and took on additional responsibilities such as redesigning the website and developing resources.

 Have you taught anywhere else?